Increase Federal Funding for National Parks

 Permanently Reauthorize and Fully Fund the Land & Water Conservation Fund

-The president’s budget framework released on March 15th guts funding for conservation at our National Parks.
 The future of our outdoor access depends on investment from the Land and Water Conservation Fund, and it doesn’t cost taxpayers a dime.
 LWCF is overwhelmingly popular with the American people and has maintained broad bipartisan support over its half century history of successful, locally-driven conservation.
 Read more about why LWCF matters to you.

 Support Environmental Review and Longterm Protections from Sulfide-Ore Copper Mining in Voyageurs’ Watershed